-UNIT 4: DRAFTING SAVING AND TRANSITIONAL PROVISIONS
+UNIT 4 DRAFTING SAVING AND TRANSITIONAL PROVISIONS

-- 4.1 Introduction - 4.2 Learning Outcomes - 4.3 Drafting Saving and Transitional Provisions - 4.3.1 How the Presumption against Retrospective Legislation Relate to these Provisions - 4.3.2 How to Decide Which Matters require to be Saved - 4.3.3 What Forms May Saving Provisions Take? - 4.3.4 How to Approach the Drafting of Transitional Provisions - 4.3.5 Forms Transitional Provisions May Take - 4.3.6 Practical Points to Bear in Mind - 4.4 Summary - 4.5 References/Further Reading - 4.6 Possible Answers to Self-Assessment Exercise draft saving and transitional provisions.
+- 4.1 Introduction - 4.2 Intended Learning Outcome - 4.3 Drafting Saving and Transitional Provisions - 4.3.1 How the Presumption against Retrospective Legislation Relate to these Provisions - 4.3.2 How to Decide Which Matters require to be Saved - 4.3.3 What Forms May Saving Provisions Take? - 4.3.4 How to Approach the Drafting of Transitional Provisions - 4.3.5 Forms Transitional Provisions May Take - 4.3.6 Practical Points to Bear in Mind - 4.4 Summary - 4.
+5 References/Further Readings/Web Resources - 4.6 Possible Answers to Self-Assessment Exercise(s)

+In the last unit, we considered the legal effects of repeals and the content of saving and transitional provisions.
+You should now be able to explain and express them accordingly.
 This unit is designed to encourage you to find out local practice on these matters, and also to introduce you to techniques which will enable you to prepare sound final provisions for these purposes.